arnispk/Guidelines/versioning/README.md

 Each change to the release candidate increments 'n'.
 So, the first RC for the major version 2.0.0 is 2.0.0-RC1.
 The second 2.0.0-RC2.
 The third 2.0.0-RC3 and so on.
 A push to production removes the '-RCn' postfix.

-A release indicates a halt on feature development.
+A release indicates a feature stop.
+Feature development MAY continue, but those features SHALL not be incorporated in the said release.

 ### Changelogs
 Each release will have an accompanying changelog that lists all of the changes that have been made